thomasklingbeil/XS1_HA/README.md

 # XS1_HA
-XS1 component for Home Assistant
+EZcontrol® XS1 component for Home Assistant

 # Work in progress
 This component is in its baby shoes and in no way meant to be used in production.